kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.

 <h2>Look at the big picture</h2>
 You should understand what your app should do before rejecting (or accepting) any framework or library in your code.
+Because a framework or lib may help your app "do" it better.

+Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently.
+But if you're building an app that users need to keep open for long periods of time to do work, like MS Word, then Ember will help you.

+Also, what if you're dealing with a team of developers?
+Using a well-tested library/framework helps because it provides your team a shared language, making communication simple and pleasant.

+With React

 <h2>The complaints about performance</h2>
 The performance gripes (like the ones I hear about React) have always existed in web dev and have increased since the rise of the mobile web.
 And yes, it makes sense to make your web app as fast as possible.